HaochenH/haochenh.github.io/cv.md

 <h2><i class="material-icons notranslate" style="font-size: 1em;">interests</i> Interests </h2>

 I am tech-savvy, with a strong interest in staying up-to-date with the latest developments in the field.
 I am a hands-on learner, with a proven ability to quickly acquire new skills and apply them in a practical setting.
-I am also open-minded, and willing to learn, which allows me to approach problems from multiple angles and find innovative solutions.

 I also have a personal interest in computer hardware and building computers.
 I have a strong curiosity about how computer systems work and enjoy learning about the latest technologies and components.
 This personal interest has allowed me to gain a deeper understanding of technology and has helped me develop hands-on skills in computer hardware and software.

 I also love traveling and exploring new places.
 I have traveled to a lot of countries.
-I enjoy learning about different cultures and experiencing new things.
+I enjoy learning about different cultures and experiencing new things!

 <img class="img" id="auto-change-image" alt="images"
       src="{{ site.baseurl }}/assets/images/ships.jpg">